15-June-2020 By Jeffrey Cooper

 The gallery above represents my latest quest.
 There’s a lot of history in the Santa Cruz Mountains, the tumultuous hills between Santa Cruz and San Jose.
 They are steep, and much of it is impassable on fit, blocked by creeks and dense brush, steep hills and cliffs, and tangled masses of poison oak.
 But there are trails and roads.
 Strava’s heat maps help me find the passable areas.
 It has also helped on a couple of these to ask locals I see when I’m running by.
 In fact, I ply locals’ knowledge all the time to find new routes and figure out how to make some routes work.

-I’ve heard for years about the old Santa Cruz Railroad that connected us to San Jose.
+I’ve heard for years about the old Santa Cruz railroad, built by the South Pacific Coast Railroad, that connected us to San Jose.
 It was built in the 1800’s and closed in 1940.
 It ferried lumber as well as passengers.
 There were a total of 5 tunnels in the final configuration before being shut down.
 Four of those are up in the hills (the last one is in Santa Cruz and is still in use).
 The ones up in the hills are mostly remote and now overgrown with brush.
 I found online a few websites talking about the railroad, and one of them provided coordinates.
 With that, and Strava’s heatmaps, I was able to plot a path to seven of the eight portals.
 The eighth portal is on private property behind locked gates, so it is, alas, off limits without getting myself in trouble.

 In a 2-month period, I visited all seven portals, which are in the gallery above.
 Several were easily accessible, and several were quite remote.
 I incorporated all of them into runs, one per run except for the last one, which was the shortest tunnel.
 Even so on the last one, the existence of a tunnel is due to steep terrain, and getting from one end to the other isn’t easy.
 All tunnels are now closed.
 Three have had their entrances dynamited to keep people out, and the last, and shortest one, is actually used for cold storage.
 It is capped off by a building at one end and a concrete wall at the other.
 Though set up by the US Government, it was also used by Disney to store old celluloids.